mindshade/ssb-laboratory/README.md

 ## Rationale

-ssb-laboratory was created to enable exploratory testing in the SSB ecosystem of plugins tools.
+ssb-laboratory was created to enable exploratory testing in the SSB ecosystem of plugins and tools.
 At the heart there is a command line interface which is used to control the experiments.

 Docker is used to provide a quick scratch environment which is reset each time it exits.